Parent & Student Handbook

 The Student Services Office must be notified no later than 8:30 am if your child is absent from school.
 If you call prior to the start of school, leave a message.
 If we have not heard from a parent or guardian, the office will follow up with you either via Parent Alert or by calling your work or home numbers in an effort to determine where your child is.

-Any student who misses more than three (3) consecutive school-days and/or more than five (5) days in any given quarter may be required to bring in a physician’s statement.
+Any student who misses more than three (3) consecutive school-days and/or more than five (5) days in any given quarter may be required to bring in a physician’s note.

 Per Wisconsin state law, no parent may excuse a student for more than ten (10) days during the school year.
 Absences not meeting the above criteria will not be considered “excused” by the administration and teachers and the student will receive a zero for the day or the classes missed.